eFax Blog

 EHR vs EMR: What Are the Key Differences?

-EHRs and EMRs vary significantly in scope and accessibility.
+EMR and EHR systems vary significantly in terms of scope and accessibility.
 They also differ in how they support patient engagement and regulatory compliance.
 Let’s delve into the nuances:

 Scope and Functionality